Clifton station (NJ Transit): Station layout

 The station has two tracks, each with a low-level side platform.
 Parking for up to 236 cars is available, with two lots and some limited street parking along Fornelius Avenue.
-The station house is open during the day, for riders to wait for their trains, and there are also benches and shelters on both platforms.
-One ticket vending machine is located adjacent to the Hoboken-bound platform.
+The station house is open during the day, weekdays, until 7:30 P.M., for riders to wait for their trains, and there are also benches and shelters on both platforms.
+The only ticket vending machine at the station is located adjacent to the Hoboken-bound platform.